|

 There are grief books written on a variety of topics, from a variety of

-- Talk to someone-a friend , family member, councelor, or
+different perspectives depending on the type of loss.
+Talk to someone-a friend , family member, councelor, or

 clergy member, even a pet or stuffed animal.